AndreaOlarte/gameOfLife/README.md

 # gameOfLife
-\n
-Game of Life Program
-Developed using JS
+Game of Life Program | Developed using JS | Console program
-Console program